Anxiety threshold: Causes

 There are many different things that can cause someone to reach their anxiety threshold.
 Emotional, physical, and mental exhaustion caused by excessive and prolonged stress can all be contributing factors.
 In addition, anxiety threshold occurs when feeling overwhelmed, emotionally drained, and unable to meet constant demands.
-As the stress continues, people may begin to lose the interest and motivation that led them to take on a certain role in the first place.
+As the stress continues, people may begin to lose the interest and motivation that led them to take on a certain role in the first place and they start drawing themselves in and not let people know how they feel and bottle up their feelings only causing more stress to themselves.